Saucony Ride 9 GTX Review Facts

 There are lots of good support features to support you throughout your stride and also keep you on your toes for a good lift off.
 The shoe helps discourage you from overpronating

 while also catering to a neutral runner's stride by providing a light amount of arch support.
-It was designed to fit to the form of the wearer's foot and keep the foot connected to the midsole and outsole unit.
-There is also a lot of cushion to protect you from overuse injuries or flaws in your running stride.
+It was designed to fit the form of the wearer's foot and keep the foot connected to the midsole and outsole unit.
+There is also a lot of cushioning to protect you from overuse injuries or flaws in your running stride.

 The Triflex outsole is great for a variety of road like terrains.
 This is the same outsole design that can be found on many of Saucony’s shoe designs.
 It provides flexibility and combines the two types of outsole rubbers to make the shoe durable with plenty of traction on roads, pavement, cement, track and light trail

-The shoe retails at $140 USD, which is $20 USD more than the non Gore-Tex version.
+The shoe retails at $140 USD, which is $20 USD more than the non-Gore-Tex version.
 Although the price might seem a little steep for some, it offers some great features for the price.
 The comfort to weight ratio is especially key.
 It is a highly cushioned, durable, lightweight shoe and the Gore-Tex makes it ideal for all weather conditions.
 If you can find this shoe on sale, you are really getting a good deal.

 While being a neutral shoe

 , this model offers some great stability features.
-The outsole and midsole material encourage runners to get up on their toes and get a strong toe off.
+The outsole and midsole material encourage runners to get up on their toes and get a strong toe-off.
 The cushion also makes this a great shoe for people who have impact related or overuse injuries

 .
 The consistent cushioning is great for long distances and will really help in the late stages of a marathon distance race.